Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-configration.md

 ## Handoff the conversation to human if bot is not able to answer

 Bot to human handoff comes in handy when the bot is unable to answer the customer or is unable to understand what the customer is saying.
-There are multiple ways of achieving this depends on the bot platform.
+There are multiple ways of achieving this and it depends on the bot platform.
 Detailed instructions can be found here for [dialogflow](web-conversation-assignment#bot-to-human-handoff) and [custom bots](custom-bot-integration#handoff-conversation-to-human-agents).